 - Follow the on-screen instructions to get your money back and uninstall the app or game.

 If the two hour period has already passed you won’t see a refund button; it will say Uninstall instead.
-That means you’ll have to contact the app or game developer.

 How to contact an app or game developer for a refund